Vegetarian Burritos With Spanish Rice, Salsa, and Guacamole

-- 1 can 10 oz RoTel (Note: Again, tomatoes and green chiles in a can)
+- 1 (10-ounce) can RoTel (Note: Again, tomatoes and green chiles in a can)

-- 1 can 14 oz diced tomatoes (Note: You can get all fancy with a can of diced roasted tomatoes, and that only makes this salsa better)
+- 1 (14-ounce) can diced tomatoes (Note: You can get all fancy with a can of diced roasted tomatoes, and that only makes this salsa better.)

 - 1 heavy pinch ground cumin

-- 2 heavy pinches chili powder (Note: Technically around 1/4 tsp, but why dirty your spoon?)
+- 2 heavy pinches chili powder (Note: Technically around 1/4 teaspoon, but why dirty your spoon?)

 - Place all of the salsa ingredients into your food processor (or blender).
 Turn it on for about 20 or 30 seconds.